 You will be introduced to Ohm's Law, Watt's Law and Kirchoff's Laws through classroom and lab experiences.
 You will apply these laws to solve series, parallel, combination and three-wire circuit problems.

 You will learn the theory of conductors and how to select and install the correct conductors and equipment for branch circuits.

-Classroom and lab experiences will help you gain an understanding of the electrician trade, electrical theory and electrical terminology.
-Your studies will help you become familiar with basic electrical circuits, components used in electrical equipment and types of fasteners.
+You will gain an understanding of the electrician trade, electrical theory and electrical terminology through classroom and lab experiences.
+Your studies will help you become familiar with basic electrical circuits and components used in electrical equipment.
 You will terminate conductors and install typical lighting and receptacle circuits.

 Your studies will focus on electrical drawings and the installation requirements for single-dwelling services.
 You will learn how to read and interpret blueprints, apply lighting theory to determine lighting requirements for installations and calculate the minimum size of service equipment.
 You will also practice installing a typical 100-amp single-dwelling service.

 You will be introduced to The Saskatchewan Employment Act and The Occupational Health and Safety Regulations, personal protective equipment and rigging.
 You will learn how to use and maintain tools.

 You will receive an introduction to the wiring methods used to install electrical circuits.
 You will become familiar with the minimum Canadian Electrical Code requirements and practice installing typical circuits.
 You will also be introduced to residential data cabling.